 Date

-KN(OW ALL MEN BY THESE PRESENTS:
+KNOW ALL MEN BY THESE PRESENTS:

-the and any I, the undersigned stockholder of A. Soriano Corporation, do hereby DRES SORIANO III, or in his absence, the Vice Chairman of the Board Corporate Secretary, in the order as enumerated, as my true and lawful stead, to attend the Annual Meeting of the Stockholders of the Corpadjournment(s) thereof, to vote all my shares of stock in the Corporational as I have expressly indicated by marking the same with an "X" or , the Chal proxy oration on in all nief Financia for me and on 19 April 2 al Officer o in my nam 2017 and a
+I, the undersigned stockholder of A. Soriano Corporation, do hereby appoint, name and constitute ANDRES SORIANO III, or in his absence, the Vice Chairman of the Board, the Chief Financial Officer or the Corporate Secretary, in the order as enumerated, as my true and lawful proxy for me and in my name and stead, to attend the Annual Meeting of the Stockholders of the Corporation on 19 April 2017 and at any adjournment(s) thereof, to vote all my shares of stock in the Corporation in all matters set forth in the agenda as I have expressly indicated by marking the same with an "X" or a " $\checkmark$ ".

-app to t If no specific instruction is given, the shares will be voted FOR the election of thes appear in this proxy form and FOR the approval of all matters listed in the roval of which is sought in the meeting.
-Moreover, this proxy shall confer discretine election of any person to any office for which a bona fide nominee is name ninee is unable to serve or for good cause will not serve; and to all matters incid proxy stated in the pent to the atement the s hority to vote proxy stateme stockholders with respect ent and suc he meeting.
+If no specific instruction is given, the shares will be voted FOR the election of the nominees for directorship whose names appear in this proxy form and FOR the approval of all matters listed in the proxy statement the stockholders' approval of which is sought in the meeting.
+Moreover, this proxy shall confer discretionary authority to vote with respect to the election of any person to any office for which a bona fide nominee is named in the proxy statement and such nominee is unable to serve or for good cause will not serve; and to all matters incident to the conduct of the meeting.

-111 - 141
+ITEM ΑСΤΙΟΝ

 FOR AGAINST ABSTAIN

-- To approve the minutes of the 20 April 2016 Annual Meeting of Stockholders
+1. To approve the minutes of the 20 April 2016 Annual Meeting of Stockholders

 2. To approve the 2016 Annual Report of the Corporation

 3. To elect the following nominees as directors of the Corporation

 a.
 Andres Soriano III

 b.
 Eduardo J. Soriano

 c.
 Ernest K. Cuyegkeng

 d.
 John L. Gokongwei, Jr.

 e.
 Oscar J. Hilado

 f.
 Jose C. Ibazeta

 g.
 Roberto R. Romulo

 4. To re-appoint SGV & Co. as external auditors of the Corporation

 5. To ratify all acts, contracts and resolutions of Management and the Board of

 Directors since the last annual meeting of the Corporation

 6. Other Matters

-ase refer to the Notice of Meeting for the agenda items of the stockholders' mee ase see reverse side for voting, revocability, validation, submission deadline and es.
+Please refer to the Notice of Meeting for the agenda items of the stockholders' meeting on 19 April 2017.
+Please see reverse side for voting, revocability, validation, submission deadline and authentication of proxies.

-Printed Name of Stoc kholder
+Printed Name of Stockholder

+Signature of Stockholder or Authorized Signatory\

-[N.B.: Corporations, Partnerships and Associations must attach certified resolutions or extracts thereof designating the authorized signatory/ies for the purpose of this Proxy.]
+[\N.B.: Corporations, Partnerships and Associations must attach certified resolutions or extracts thereof designating the authorized signatory/ies for the purpose of this Proxy.]